mini-software/MiniExcel/README.md

 ![image](https://user-images.githubusercontent.com/12729184/111107423-c8c46b80-8591-11eb-982f-c97a2dafb379.png)

 ### Execute a query and map it to a list of dynamic objects without using head

+* dynamic key is `A.B.C.D..`

 | MiniExcel     | 1     |
 | -------- | -------- |